rrastgoufard/Morph_Ardour/readme.md

 1.  morph_locator.lua is an incredibly simple dsp processor that has exactly one parameter: locator_ID.
 This plugin needs to be placed in a track immediately before the desired target plugin.
 Manually ensure that every Morph Locator has a unique locator_ID set.
 (But note that multiple Morph Controllers can target the same Morph Locator.)
 It also has a "button" called Press to Describe that will print the enumerated parameter list of the desired target plugin to the log.

+Note that Press to Describe needs a new version of Ardour (7.2-128-g7e4bb2ff68 or later) in order for its messages to be printed successfully.  https://tracker.ardour.org/view.php?id=9202

 2.  morph_controller.lua has a large number of parameters.
     - Controller: the controller value that slides between 0 and 1.
     - Visualize: choose to visualize an overview of all target outputs by setting to -1, or choose a specific target by setting in the range of 0 to 7.